The Marsden Building Society Equity Release 4.85% Fixed For Life

 Equity release can provide additional funds when needed, but customers must understand both the benefits and risks associated with this type of product.

-Customers must review the security measures implemented by Marsden Building Society when considering an equity release plan and discuss any concerns about financial security or value protection with an approved adviser before signing up for a plan.
+Customers must review the security measures implemented by Marsden Building Society when considering an equity release plan and discuss any concerns about financial security or value protection with an approved adviser before.

-Furthermore, careful consideration should be given as to whether releasing equity from your home is really necessary; depending on a customer’s circumstances, other forms of borrowing may be cheaper or more suitable than taking out an equity release plan.
+Furthermore, careful consideration should be given as to whether releasing equity from your home is really necessary; depending on a customer’s circumstances, other forms of borrowing may be cheaper or more suitable.

 Understanding the Marsden Building Society Lifetime Mortgage Calculator